-- 2 Basis of preparation and significant accounting policies (continued) - 2.4 Significant accounting policies (continued) - (d) Financial instruments (continued) - (i) Financial assets (continued)
+2 Basis of preparation and significant accounting policies (continued)

+- (d) Financial instruments (continued) - (i) Financial assets (continued)

 Measurement (continued)

 Amortised cost: Assets that are held for collection of contractual cash flows where those cash flows represent solely payments of principal and interest are measured at amortised cost.
 Interest income from these financial assets is included in finance income using the effective interest rate method.
 Any gain or loss arising on derecognition is recognised directly in profit or loss and presented in other gains/(losses) together with foreign exchange gains and losses.
 Impairment losses are presented as separate line item in the statement of profit or loss.